Tim Hutton

 After joining H+R in 2012, Tim regularly attends building conservation master classes at West Dean College of Arts and Conservation and continues to pursue his interest in stonemasonry, brickwork, render and mortars.

-Tim attained Membership of the Chartered Institute of Building in 2019.
-He has also recently become an associate of the Society of Facade Engineering and continues to work towards full membership.
+Tim attained Membership in the Chartered Institution of Building in 2019 and Membership in the Society of Facade Engineering (CIBSE) in 2022.
+He continues to work towards an MBA qualification with part-time studies

 Andrew Wade